nas5w/nas5w/README.md

 ### Stuff I work on

 I like working on lots of projects in my spare time!
-There's a good chance on of them brought you to my profile here.
+There's a good chance one of them brought you to my profile here.
 If you're interested in following some of my work, consider:

 - 📝 Checking out [my blog](https://typeofnan.dev)
 - 📬 Signing up for my [mailing list](https://buttondown.email/devtuts)